Lab 4: Recursion and Tree Recursion

 Question 10: Interleaved Sum

-function computes the sum of a sequence of
+Recall that the summation function computes the sum of a sequence of

-terms from 1 to n
+terms from 1 to n:

 def summation(n, term):